dino65-dev/Cuda-ML-Library/Usage/SVM/readme.md

 ---

-**Note**: This implementation requires a CUDA-capable GPU.
-For CPU-only environments, use scikit-learn's SVM implementation.
+**Note**: This implementation provides CUDA acceleration when available.
+For advanced hardware detection and optimization features, use the optimized version in the `HBM_SVM` directory.
+The library is designed to work across platforms with automatic compatibility.